 The French Bulldog is of a unique size which is rather diverse across the different body parts.
 At first glance, the main intriguing feature is the rather unbalanced positioning of the joints which give the impression that the French Bulldog is always alert or ready to take off.
 The torso is quite short yet very wide in the chest area and it connects perfectly with the neck which, despite being fairly short is well balanced with the rest of the body.
 The muzzle is also distinctive: flat and as a whole with the head which is very rounded in shape.

 The most significant expenditure in relation to a Frenchie will relate to its physical features and health.
-This type of dog requires regular checkups with a very experienced veterinarian in order to thoroughly asses its health parameters.
+This type of dog requires regular checkups with a very experienced veterinarian in order to thoroughly assess its health parameters.
 Despite a fairly short coat, Frenchies can develop decent shedding.
 A trait that can require regular grooming session for its wellbeing.
 As for the rest, we can say this breed is within average as for many other similar-sized dogs displaying these physical traits.

 Maintenance cost within average